JPC-AV/video_qc_jpc_av/developer_docs/config-manager-documentation.md

     self.config_mgr.update_config('checks', updates)
 ```

-This allows each checkbox in the interface to directly modify its corresponding field in the configuration, with changes immediately reflected in the in-memory configuration.
+This allows each checkbox in the interface to directly modify its corresponding field in the configuration, with changes immediately reflected in the config.

 ### Section Replacement

-For wholesale replacement of configuration sections, the `replace_config_section()` method provides targeted section updates:
+For wholesale replacement of configuration sections, the `replace_config_section()` method provides targeted section updates.

+This method is must be used for filename profiles or signalflow configurations!
+It replaces the entire nested structure.
+Otherwise, a simpler file name profile with fewer fields would inheret the fields from the previously used profile which were not overwritten.

 ```python
 def replace_config_section(self, config_name: str, section_path: str, new_value: any) -> None: